Will Pest Control Kill My Plants? (Raleigh Exterminators)

 Though gardening is not rocket science, it is not magic either.
 All plants, whether grown by a person with a green thumb or not, are susceptible to pests and diseases.
 It takes a lot of research to be very good at gardening, so people whom you know as having a green thumb actually did not have it easy at all.
 They worked hard to get those results; yet, just the same, their plants get affected by pests too.

-A gardener knows that insects will always be a part of his or her life.
+A gardener knows that insects will always be a part of their life.
 Many insects are actually beneficial, though there are some species that are pests indeed.
 These pests are what everyone is wary of.
-Insects like aphids, whiteflies, grasshoppers, slugs, and mealybugs can give every gardener the fits; these insects are every gardener’s worst nightmare – green thumb or not.
+Insects like aphids, whiteflies, grasshoppers, slugs, and mealybugs can give every gardener the fits; these insects are every gardener’s worst nightmare—green thumb or not.
 This is why pest control measures are just important to them as let us say, fertilizers, good soil, water, and sunlight.
 They cannot grow healthy plants without one of these.

 Again, another problem is if pest control chemicals can kill the plants that these things are supposed to protect.
 Let us explore how pest control affects plants, for good and for bad.